You will need to provide a SWIFT for your recipient’s bank.

 If you don’t have a bank account or merely prefer cold, hard cash, you’ll find providers that accept cash payments for international money transfers.
 The best-known services for cash transfers are Western Union and MoneyGram.

-Western Union allows you to send in person at more than 500,000 locations in over 200 countries.
+Western Union allows you to send in person at over 500,000 locations in over 200 countries.
 MoneyGram also offers online and in-person transfers to more than 200 countries, with some 350,000 agent locations around the globe.

 For domestic transfers, look no further than your local Walmart store.
 Through a partnership with MoneyGram, you can send cash from your nearest store to any Walmart in the US or Puerto Rico or to any of MoneyGram’s agents worldwide.